 Saxenda, liraglutide; unique in that it is taken by subcutaneous (SC) injection similar to insulin; it also is used for diabetes under the name Victoza

-Please note: all four of these drugs are Category X, meaning they are unsafe in pregnancy and probably unsafe while breastfeeding.
+Please note: none of these drugs are approved for use in pregnancy, and are in fact contraindicated, meaning they are unsafe in pregnancy and probably unsafe while breastfeeding.

 These drugs all work in the brain to control appetite and increase satiety, the feeling of fullness.
 The long term solution to preventing and reversing obesity may lie in finding new ways to control the processes in the brain that control eating behavior.
 Much of obesity management research is directed to this area.